 In 2019, the Sustainability Department completed a waste audit to better understand our waste stream.
 From the waste audit, we found that the diversion was low, contamination was high, and that there was a clear need to completely revamp how the university addresses its waste.
 Southwestern University is committed to being an environmentally sustainable institution that continually seeks to adopt effective, innovative measures on its path toward zero waste.
 As such, the university has adopted the following zero waste initiatives:

 In order to encourage the Southwestern Community to move away from single-use water bottles, the campus installed bottle refill stations.
 These stations have an extra filtration component and make refilling reusable bottles easier, serving as a good visual reminder to students to carry a reusable water bottle and preventing thousands of plastic water bottles from ending up in landfills.

-Dog waste is an environmental pollutant.
-In 1991, it was labeled a non-point source pollutant by the Environmental Protection Agency, placing it in the same category as herbicides and insecticides; oil, grease and toxic chemicals; and acid drainage from abandoned mines.
-It has been estimated that a single gram of dog waste can contain 23 million fecal coliform bacteria.
+Dog waste is designated by the EPA as an environmental contaminate.
 At Southwestern, we love dogs visiting our campus.
 However, to prevent disease and environmental pollution, dog waste stations have been installed throughout campus.
 We use dog waste bags made from 40% recycled plastic and contain EPI’s Totally Degradable Plastic Additive that helps the plastic degrade faster in a non-toxic process.